This tutorial covers the following topics:

 UPDATE `wp_users` SET `user_pass` = MD5('NEWPASSWORD') WHERE `wp_users`.`user_login` = "admin_username";

+In the above query replace wp_ with the actual table prefix for your WordPress, NEWPASSWORD with the desired password and admin_username with the actual WordPress username.
 Once you do that click on the Go button in the bottom right part of the screen to execute the query.

 You can now login with your new password.
 If you want to change your WordPress admin username too, you can follow the instructions in our tutorial on how to change your WordPress username.